rodzanto/ml-workshop/artificial-intelligence/text-analysis-textract-comprehend/01-lab.md

 ![Velveteen Rabbit](velveteen_rabbit.jpg)

+Download it to your computer and use it to fill the form.
 After clicking **Analyze**, the _Text analysis_ section should show the sentiment of the text, and the _Related Wikipedia articles_ should show a link to _Margery Williams Bianco_, the author of the book and whose name appears at the top of the picture:

 ![Results](analysis_results.png)